davegutz/Wind/README.md

     Restart Coolterm if necessary
     Turn off Arduino IDE USB monitor
 2. Suddenly bad stability.
 Recalibrate ESC.
+    When you start up get in the habit of spot-checking calibration:
+        - Nt moves at throttle 5-15 deg
+        - 80% Nt at throttle 180 deg
 3. No response.
 Check for loose wires on board.
 4. Poor response.
 Check for reversed wires on ESC to 3-phase.
     Confirm direction of airflow into inlet of gas generator.
+5. Arduino IDE:  port not found following ctrl-u Arduino-Tools-Port-Select Arduino
+6. ESC_SIM:  Invalid setting in 'ESC_SIM/ESC_Core_Tur/Rate_Transition1' for parameter 'InitCond'
+    There is a NaN in data vector.
+It is probably the first row.
+    Open MOD.source file and delete offending row.
+Resave it and rerun ESC_SIM.

 # Expected Results